Proxmox-Cloud/pve_cloud/docs/schemas/lxc_inv_schema.md

 | **Type**     | `string` |
 | **Required** | Yes      |

 **Description:** Proxmox cluster name + . + pve cloud domain.
-This determines the cloud and the proxmox cluster the k8s cluster will be created in.
+This determines the cloud and the proxmox cluster the vms/lxc/k8s luster will be created in.

 **Example:**